 We talk about student success rather than student experience.
 We want to ensure our students not only acquire up-to-date knowledge and develop appropriate understanding but are able to apply that knowledge and understanding in a real-world setting.

 Despite its size and diversity, Monash maintains a distinct community focus.
 You will get to know your lecturers and tutors, and they'll get to know you, your passions and your talents.
 You will be challenged to strive for excellence, but will always be supported throughout your journey.

 Nobody graduates from Monash who hasn't been challenged.
 We'll push you but not leave you to fail.
 You will be encouraged to be an independent thinker and expected to work hard but we will be there when needed.
-We have a 93 per cent student retention rate, which demonstrates we are providing an environment that works for our students.

 Research and industry-led teaching

 Monash creates knowledge, as well as delivering it.
 We're a highly regarded research university tackling some of the world's biggest issues, and producing ground-breaking research.

 The depth and breadth of Monash University's research provide us with great scope to address the challenges that lie ahead for Australia and our wider region.
 Much commentary has been dedicated to the enormous economic opportunity presented by the rise of Asia in the 21st century and to the ways in which Australia's capacity to participate in, and contribute to, the growth and development of our region will be key drivers in the continued prosperity and growth of our nation.